jsvader/AT-tiny85-additive-synth/README.md

 # AT-tiny85-additive-synth
 A six oscillator additive synth for the AT tiny85 chip.
+The source is compiled using the Arduino IDE, and is in the standard format for that IDE.

 Developed on a Digispark board.
 Only 6 I/O pins are available.
 Pin 0 is the PWM output,